kubewharf/katalyst-core/README.md

 ## Overview

-katalyst aims to provide a universal solution to help improve resource utilization and optimize the overall costs in the cloud.
-The main feature includes:
+Katalyst aims to provide a universal solution to improve resource utilization and reduce overall costs in the cloud.
+The main features include:
-- QoS-Based Resource Model: provide pre-defined QoS Model along with multiple enhancements to match up with QoS requirements for different kinds of workload;
+- QoS-based Resource Model: Katalyst provides a pre-defined QoS model along with multiple enhancements to meet the QoS requirements of various workloads;
-- Elastic Resource Management: provide both horizontal & vertical scaling implementations, along with an extensible mechanism for out-of-tree algorithms;
+- Elastic Resource Management: Katalyst provides both horizontal and vertical scaling implementations, along with an extensible mechanism for out-of-tree algorithms;
-- Topology-Awared Scheduling and Allocating: expend ability of native scheduler and kubelet to support topology-awared resource scheduling, making it easy to support heterogeneous devices;
+- Topology-aware Scheduling and Allocation: Katalyst extends the capabilities of the native scheduler and kubelet to be aware of the NUMA and device topology when scheduling Pods and allocating resources to them, thereby improving the performance of workloads;
-- Fine-Grained Resource Isolation: provide real-time and fine-grained resource oversold, allocation and isolation strategies for each QoS with auto-tuned workload profiling
+- Fine-grained Resource Isolation: Katalyst provides real-time and fine-grained resource over-commitment, allocation and isolation strategies for each QoS through auto-tuned workload profiling.

 Katalyst contains three main projects:
-- [Katalyst-API](https://github.com/kubewharf/katalyst-api.git): Katalyst core API, including CRD, Protocol, QoS Model and so on;
+- [Katalyst-API](https://github.com/kubewharf/katalyst-api.git): API definitions for the Katalyst project, including CRDs, protocols, the QoS model, and more;
 - [Katalyst-Core](https://github.com/kubewharf/katalyst-core.git): Katalyst core implementations;
-- [Charts](https://github.com/kubewharf/charts.git): Helm charts for all projects in Kubewharf;
+- [Charts](https://github.com/kubewharf/charts.git): Helm charts for all projects in KubeWharf;

-More Detailed Introduction will be presented in the future.
+A more detailed introduction will be presented in the future.

 <div align="center">
   <picture>